benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 Intel HEX binary format natively read by the MCU.
 AVRDUDE is a program used to get this machine code onto the MCUs EEPROM flash memory.
-It is assumed you are using a Raspberry Pi as a programmer with Raspbian OS - it is entirely possible to use a different hardware programmer though seek other instructions on programming the MCU before skipping below to the 'Toolchain Used' section.
+It is assumed you are using a Raspberry Pi as a programmer with Raspbian OS - it is entirely possible to use a different hardware programmer, though seek other instructions on programming the MCU before skipping below to the 'Toolchain Used' section.

 ```